-From riveting narratives based on historic events to captivating tales of personal experience, from the trade routes of 18th century Japan to the wilds of early Canada and the United States, these great books offer an array of literary journeys.
-Back your bags and start one today!
+From riveting narratives based on historic events to captivating tales of personal experience, from the trade routes of 18th-century Japan to the wilds of early Canada and the United States, these great books offer an array of literary journeys.
+Pack your bags and start one today!

 Historical Fiction Set in Africa

 Adichie may be most well known for Americanah, but this 2008 novel tells the compelling story of a family living through the Nigerian Civil War and the short-lived nation of Biafra.
 A subject few Americans are familiar with, Adichie elucidates the Nigerian Civil War without ever resorting to simple explanations.

 This fascinating story tells the tale of a young Lithuanian immigrant to South Africa during the Great Depression.
 Bonert draws on his own experience as a young Jewish boy in South Africa to tell a vivid story that is rarely shared.

 In 1797, Segu (modern Mali) is untouched by influences from either the East or West—and it’s a vibrant, wealthy, and safe nation.
 As the slave trade, new religions, and other influences enter Segu, the four sons of the king’s advisor are pulled in different directions.
 The first of two novels, Segu will tug at your heart.

 Homegoing isn’t just a fantastic piece of historical fiction—it was one of the best books of 2016.
 Two sisters, born in Ghana, are separated from each other essentially upon birth.
 Their stories diverge wildly, and each section focuses on the next generation of each sister’s family.
 One sister’s descendants remain in Ghana, while the other is sold into slavery—her family is wholly American.
 This beautiful novel will floor you.